Best Gaming Phones in India 2026: Real Game Tests

 Genshin Impact Results:

-• Thermal throttling: Noticeable dip to ~48 FPS around 15-minute mark
+- Thermal throttling: Noticeable dip to ~48 FPS around the 15-minute mark

-The raw performance numbers are good but not class-leading.
-Red Magic's thermal management is decent but not as refined as iQOO or ASUS.
-The built-in centrifugal fan helps, but Genshin at max settings still causes noticeable throttling.
+Raw numbers are good but not class-leading.
+Red Magic's thermal management is decent but not as refined as iQOO's or ASUS's.
+Built-in centrifugal fan helps, but Genshin at max still causes noticeable throttling.

 Battery During Gaming

-Here is where the Red Magic 10 Pro shines.
+Here's where the Red Magic 10 Pro separates itself.
 One hour of BGMI consumed only 14% battery.
 One hour of Genshin consumed 18%.
-You are genuinely looking at 5-6 hours of continuous gaming.
+You're genuinely looking at 5-6 hours of continuous gaming without a charger.
 For long travel sessions or gaming marathons, nothing else on this list comes close.
-The 80W charging is slower than competitors but still reasonable — about 50 minutes for a full charge.
+Charging at 80W is slower than competitors but still reasonable — about 50 minutes for a full charge.

-The software experience is Red Magic's weakest point.
-RedMagic OS has occasional bugs, notification handling is inconsistent, and software updates arrive slower than iQOO or OnePlus.
-The camera is the weakest in this lineup — adequate for social media but nothing more.
-The FHD+ display instead of 2K is noticeable next to the iQOO 13 or OnePlus 13.
+Software's the weakest link.
+RedMagic OS has occasional bugs, notification handling can be inconsistent, and updates arrive slower than iQOO or OnePlus deliver theirs.
+Camera's the weakest in this lineup — adequate for social media posts but nothing beyond that.
+FHD+ display instead of 2K is noticeable next to the iQOO 13 or OnePlus 13.

-Buy it if: Marathon gaming sessions are your priority, and you value battery life above display quality and camera.
+Buy it if: Marathon gaming sessions are your top priority, and battery life matters more to you than display sharpness and camera quality.

-4. Poco F7 Pro — The Budget Gaming Beast
+4. Poco F7 Pro — Budget Gaming Beast

 Price: Rs 31,999 (12/256GB)

-The Poco F7 Pro is the value king.
-A Snapdragon 8 Gen 3 — last generation's flagship chip — at under Rs 32,000 is remarkable.
-It is not the fastest phone on this list, but it is fast enough for every game available right now.
+Poco F7 Pro is the value king here.
+Getting a Snapdragon 8 Gen 3 — last generation's flagship chip — at under Rs 32,000 is wild.
+It's not the fastest phone on this list, but it handles every game available right now.

 Gaming Performance